-- 7.1 Introduce the key guidelines from HSG 227 A Comprehensive Guide to Managing Asbestos, focusing on Appendix 5.
-Discuss how to communicate asbestos-related information effectively to employees, contractors, and other relevant parties. - 7.2 Detail the required provisions for monitoring the condition of asbestos-containing materials (ACMs).
+- 7.2 Detail the required provisions for monitoring the condition of asbestos-containing materials (ACMs).
 Specify how frequently these checks should be conducted, who is responsible, and the methods for recording these inspections - 7.3 Explain what constitutes a safe system of work, including strategies to prevent exposure to and further damage of ACMs. - 7.4 Explore additional control options available to duty holders, such as labelling, encapsulation (both bridging and penetrating), repairs, isolation, and removal.
 Discuss when and how each option should be considered based on the risk assessment and location of ACMs. - 7.5 Briefly cover the process for appointing analytical laboratories and licensed contractors.
 Emphasise the importance of documentation, competency, independence, impartiality and training in these selections. - 7.6 Discuss the preparation of an 'information pack' for prospective contractors, detailing what should be included to ensure informed and safe handling of asbestos-related tasks.